wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 	      },

-In the second fragment, the "scripts" variable is a JSON array where each element will be calculated at runtime using a template language function (concat) and the value of another variable plus string constants.
+In <!-- deleted by customization the --><!-- keep by customization: begin --> this <!-- keep by customization: end --> second fragment, the "scripts" variable is a JSON array where each element will be calculated at runtime using a template language function (concat) and the value of another variable plus string constants <!-- deleted by customization. --><!-- keep by customization: begin -->: <!-- keep by customization: end -->

 	      "scripts": [
 	        "[concat(variables('templateBaseUrl'), 'dsenode.sh')]",